 2. Lateral Bound

 With the Lateral Bound you will build strength and power in your legs, and increase their ability to store and release energy.
-And what is best is it will also challenging your balance and coordination, which is great for your skiing!
+And what is best is it will also challenging your balance and

 To start: try and do 3 sets of 11 bounds while resting for 60 seconds between sets.